gzpdocs/gzprd/README.md

-# Propel PRD
+# GZPPRD

-**Propel PRD** is an intelligent, AI-powered workspace designed to help Product Managers generate, refine, and manage Product Requirements Documents (PRDs) with speed and precision.
+**GZPRD** is an intelligent, AI-powered workspace designed to help Product Managers generate, refine, and manage Product Requirements Documents (PRDs) with speed and precision.

 Built with **React 19**, **Tailwind CSS**, and powered by **Google's Gemini** model, it streamlines the product definition process from initial concept to stakeholder approval.